mikemcbride/website/posts/introducing-vscode-theme-builder/index.md

 excerpt: I made a new library to make authoring VS Code Themes easier to manage.
 Check it out!
 ---

 This is a post announcing a new package I've been working on intermittently throughout 2020 and I'm thrilled that it's finally ready for everyone to use.
 I have been using it locally in one of my own themes to work out the kinks.
-[Here's a link](https://www.npmjs.com/package/@two-beards/vscode-theme-builder), and you can read on to learn more about it.
+[Here's a link to the package](https://www.npmjs.com/package/@two-beards/vscode-theme-builder), and you can read on to learn more about it.
+The [GitHub repo](https://github.com/two-beards/vscode-theme-builder) has a more in-depth walkthrough on how to set it up in your project if you prefer that.

 ### So what is it?